 Employment: A few households were provided regular employment by WCL in lieu of land acquired or on grounds of compassion.
 Mostly people find work on daily wage basis as contract workers in mines and during construction phase of power plants, or work on trucks and tractors.
 Women are largely employed as agricultural labourer.

-Picture 8: With panchayat representatives and teachers, village Shobhapur its fertility, demanding excessive application of fertilizers.
+Agriculture: Due to mining, the soil has gradually lost its fertility, demanding excessive application of fertilizers.
 Mining has caused lowering of water table and this village is demanding submersible pumps from WCL.